 Turnover

-The biggest mistake you can make regarding turnover is to think about employees leaving in the same way that you think about money.
+The biggest mistake you can make regarding employee turnover is to think about employees leaving in the same way that you think about money.
 Twenty dollars is the basically the same whether it’s coming or going.
 People aren’t as simple as that.
 People range widely in what they bring to your organization.
 A person can be a superstar, a burden, or anything in-between.

 “Dysfunctional turnover” is when your best people are leaving, instead of your worst performers.
 The opposite of that situation–your worst performing employees are leaving, and you’re retaining your superstars–is referred to as “functional turnover.”
 In both cases, the actual rate of turnover is important to note, but it isn’t as critical as whether it’s functional or dysfunctional.

-An Example:
+An Example: Functional and Dysfunctional Turnover

 Two companies netting $27.6 million per year are experiencing 20% turnover, but company A is having dysfunctional turnover and company B is having functional turnover.
-Over the course of 5 years, the profitability of both companies starts to vary by almost a million dollars per year.
+Over the course of 5 years, the profitability of both companies can vary by almost a million dollars per year.
 This example only addresses the hard numbers, not the impact on the organizational climate of having more low performers around for a long period of time.
-The impact on organizational climate can be even more serious than the simple ebb and flow of dollars at your bottom line.
+The impact on organizational climate can be even more serious than the simple ebb and flow of your bottom line.

 Solutions

-- A selection system designed to predict future performance
+• A selection system designed to predict future performance

-- A performance management system that motivates desired behaviors
+• A performance management system that motivates desired behaviors

-- Using realistic job previews to increase the number of people who self-select out of the hiring process, who wouldn’t be a good fit for the organization
+• Using realistic job previews to increase the number of people who self-select out of the hiring process, who wouldn’t be a good fit for the organization

-- Use of good on-boarding processes to improve eventual person-job fit
+• Use of good on-boarding processes to improve eventual person-job fit

 If you’d like to see some additional information on turnover as well as some more examples of how it can be improved, feel free to download and read my one-sheet about turnover.